by Denise Terry / November 14, 2019

 Answer: Validity is the extent to which a test measures what it claims to measure.
 It is vital for a test to be valid in order for the results to be accurately applied and interpreted.

-A test is said to have criterion-related validity when it has demonstrated its effectiveness in predicting criterion or indicators of a construct.
-There are two different types:
+A test is said to have criterion-related validity when it has demonstrated its effectiveness in predicting a criterion such as success in a role measured by quota attainment.

+A test has construct validity if it demonstrates an association between the test scores and the prediction of a theoretical trait.
 For example, in the case of intelligence tests, if a test is suggested to be an intelligence test but it is a simple vocabulary test, is the assessment measuring a person’s mental capacity, or is it simply measuring a person’s exposure to the words on the test?